stefanov-sm/SQLMethods/README.md

 All that matters is there in the PHP CLI example.

 ### File _example.sql_ - the queries that become methods
-Individual queries have names (Ruffus, Buster, Gracie in the example below) that become methods' names.
+Individual queries have names (Ruffus, Buster, Gracie, ISOTime in the example below) that become methods' names.

 ```SQL
 -- SQLMethods example SQL file